Stanko/letters-from-sarajevo/_en/about.md

 It is very hard to transfer the book of this form to a website.
 The difference between English and Serbian languages didn't help either.
 I've done the best I could, but I still recommend you experience *the Letters* on larger screens, instead of a mobile phone.

-All of the content and website's code are available on [GitHub](https://github.com/Stanko/letters-from-sarajevo) under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) liense.
+All of the content and website's code are available on [GitHub](https://github.com/Stanko/letters-from-sarajevo) under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

 ## Drawings